Aerobee: Early launches

 The original Aerobee design was designated RTV-N-8 by the Navy and XASR-1 by Aerojet and the Army.
-This rocket was powered by the XASR-1, a 11.5 kN version of the 21AL-2600 engine also used in the Nike Ajax.
+This rocket was powered by the XASR-1 (Nitric acid/Aniline), a 11.5 kN version of the 21AL-2600 engine also used in the Nike Ajax.

 The XASR-1 engine was superseded by the XASR-2, which used helium for fuel tank pressurization instead of compressed air.
 First flying in late 1949, Aerobees using the new engine were designated RTV-N-10(a) by the Navy and RTV-A-1 by the Air Force.
 Variants on this design employed by the Air Force included the RTV-A-1a, which used an Aerojet AJ10-25 sustainer with 18 kN of thrust, but with a shorter duration; the RTV-A-1c, identical but without a solid rocket booster; the RTV-A-1b, using the XASR-1 engine, but with chemical pressurization; and the RTV-A-1d, using the 18 kN engine of the −1a, with chemical pressurization, and launched without booster.

 The Navy also evolved their XASR-2 Aerobees.
 The RTV-N-10b used a variant of the −10a's engine with a higher specific impulse; the RTV-N-10c was a production variant of the −10b.
 The USAF fielded a production version of the RTV-N-10b, which did not get an official designation.

 On 2 December 1949, the Air Force launched its first Aerobee from Holloman AFB Launch Complex A. Though the rocket flew to nearly 60 mi in altitude and took the first color motion-pictures of the Earth from space, the payload was lost and not recovered until 13 July 1950, by which point the film (as well as x-ray emulsions that has also been carried aboard) were unsalvageable.
 This inauspicious beginning was followed by 32 more Aerobee flights, most of which were successful, including the first successful flight of a monkey, on 18 April 1951.

 By the early 1950s Aerobee was the sounding rocket of choice being flown by the Navy Research Laboratory, USAF, and Army Signal Corps.
 The cost of lofting a pound of scientific payload to altitude was significantly lower than that of any competitor.
 In 1955, the USAF's RTV-A-1 rockets were redesignated X-8 (X-8a-d corresponding with the old RTV-A-1a-d series).